AbisoyeAkinloye/ROS-100-Days-Coding-Challenge/Week 1/doc/function.md

 You declare a function before the `main()` function so as to define the function after the main function.

 The declaration is also called *prototype*.
 The prototype needs to come before the function call, otherwise the compilation will fail.

+## Spliting Function

+You can split function into `header` file.
+The function declaration will live in the header file while the function definition can live either in another `.cpp` or `.h` where the declaration is.